Do you want to spend a year traveling the world

 Where will I live?

 When you are in the United States, you live in Orlando, FL near the Cru headquarters.
-We’ll help you find housing and roommates.
+We’ll help you find housing and roommates if you’d like.

 When is the application deadline?

-March 1 is the application deadline for an August 1-July 31 internship.
-If you would like to discuss alternatives for the state date or the internship length, contact us.
+March 1 is the application deadline for an August 1-July 31 internship; June 1 is the application deadline for a January 1-December 31 internship.
+If you would like to discuss alternatives for the internship length, contact us.

 How long is the process to join the SOS team?

 After you complete your application and we receive your references, we need 4-6 weeks to process your application.
-Upon acceptance, you attend an Intern Kickoff Weekend to meet your coach and the other StoryRunners interns and to learn about Ministry Partner Development (MPD).
+Upon acceptance, you attend a Cru Orientation Weekend to meet your coach and the other StoryRunners interns and to learn about Ministry Partner Development (MPD).
 You spend about 3 months on MPD before reporting to Orlando.

 What else do I need to know about the application?